hatninja/Playmat/README.md

 **Features**
 + Super easy to set-up!
 + Runs on slow computers.
-+ Built-in sprite system.
++ Versatile sprite system.

-To use it, just copy the `playmat.lua` file to your project and add this to your code:
+To install it, just copy the `playmat.lua` file to your project and add this to your code:
 ```lua
 PM = require "playmat.lua"
 ```

 ### Credits: